PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-pax-exam-java8/index.markdown

 ```bash Lab Quick Start Code https://github.com/PlasmaTrout/greeter-bundle-lab4 GitHub
 git clone git@github.com:PlasmaTrout/greeter-bundle-lab4.git
 ```

-This tutorial only works with Java 1.7 and below currently, if you are using Java 1.8 then check out the tutorial [here](/labs-and-tutorials/osgi/apache-felix-pax-exam-java8).

 Remove Our Command Class and Its XML File
 -----